cisprague/dubins/README.md

  - Each steering angle must be admissible, i.e. `-pi/4 <= controls[i] <= pi/4`.
  - The time sequence must increase, i.e. `times[i+1] > times[i]`.
  - The sequence time-step size must be less than 0.01, i.e. `times[i+1] - times[i] > 0.01`.
+ - The obstacles are randomised, so hard-coded solutions will not work.

 You can evaluate your solution by executing the following terminal command from within the dubins directory: